derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 - **Leave this browser window open**, as we will need to copy and paste some of this information into the Terraform configuration file.

-### **STEP 4**: Download Terraform and the OCI Terraform Provider
+### **STEP 4**: Download Terraform

 - If you are using the Oracle-provided client image, this step has been done for you.
 Skip to the next step.
-Otherwise, continue with this step to install Terraform and the OCI provider.
+Otherwise, continue with this step to install Terraform.

 - Download the appropriate Terraform package for your operating system from the [terraform.io downloads page](https://www.terraform.io/downloads.html).